 Christ was constantly saying things that were entirely out of order.
 If you want to keep living, I’ve been in your life.
 If someone slapped you across the face, offer them your other cheek.
 If you want to truly be rich, give everything away.

-None of Christ’s teachings were more out of order, more backwards, then the beatitudes, the rapid shock introduction of his infamous sermon on the mount.
-Massive crowds had gathered around Jesus, and he has been ours touching and healing the leper’s puss-filled sores and crusted, scabby eyes of those had never seen a sunset or the hand of those dropping a few coins in their cup.
-He has spent his day with the rejects, the outcasts.
+None of Christ’s teachings were more out of order, more backwards, than the Beatitudes: the rapid, shocking introduction of his infamous sermon on the mount.
+Massive crowds had gathered around Jesus, and He has been out touching and healing the leper’s puss-filled sores and crusted, scabby eyes of those had never seen a sunset or the hand of those dropping a few coins in their cup.
+He has spent His day with the rejects and the outcasts.

 And as if He hadn’t said enough, He didn’t stop there.
-The beatitudes continue with Jesus announcement that it is not only the poor, but also the emotional wrecks, the week in the routinely dismissed you are truly blessed.
+The Beatitudes continue with Jesus’ announcement that it is not only the poor, but also the emotional wrecks, the weak and the routinely dismissed who are truly blessed.
 The helpless who are constantly stepped on and abuse receive all the luxuries of the kingdom of God.

-Jesus lives in one backwards world.
+Jesus lives in a backwards world.
 But, if we are honest, this is good news.
-This is Gospel.
+This is the Gospel.
 We are all poor in spirit.
 We are all weak and helpless.
-And if we embrace it, we find ourselves knee-deep in redemption, smothered and hope and freedom.
-Blessed.
-Crossword speak life to us.
+And if we embrace it, we find ourselves knee-deep in redemption, smothered in hope and freedom.
 Blessed are those who have flunked out, boozed out, doped out.
 Blessed are you whose bodies are racked with aids, who have been fired from your job, whose marriages are falling apart.
 Blessed are all of you who are on the brink of despair.
 Blessed are all of you.